mrabanda/sliced/README.md

 ### What you can do

-- Users can enter their location to get results and directions to the nearest bars and pizza spots in Manhattan.
+- Users can enter their location to get results and directions to the nearest bars and pizza shops in Manhattan.

 ### Web Technologies Used